se-edu/learningresources/contents/security/sqlInjection.md

 DROP TABLE Users;
 ```

-Then the database will execute these two queries, and delete all user information.
+When the database executes these two queries, it will delete all user information.
 Then other users cannot access this website.
 In addition to the `DROP` query, the attacker may also inject `SELECT` and `INSERT` queries, which can either read sensitive data from database or add data to it.

 ## Why is it Important to Prevent SQL Injection?